glauberss2007/FinOps-gcp/Readme.md

 - **Data Studio Features:** Explore various features for better visualization and interactivity.

 This process allows for effective analysis and visualization of GCP billing data, providing insights for informed decision-making.

+## Optionally: Automatic billing export using terraform

+Attached you can found a terraform file that can be used to automaticaly configure the billing export to BQ.